Zalexanninev15/Jetpack-Downgrader/README.md

 * **CreateBackups** - creating backups (full file name + .bak) of files before downgrading them
 * **CreateShortcut** - creating a shortcut to a file **gta_sa.exe** on the desktop (only after a successful downgrade)
 * **ResetGame** - deleting the game configuration file - **gta_sa.set** (after getting the game version)
- * **RGLGarbage** - remove unnecessary files from the Rockstar Games Launcher version of the game
+ * **RGLGarbage** - remove unnecessary files from the Rockstar Games Launcher version of the game (after getting the game version)
 * **RegisterGamePath** - add entries to the registry so that the game is better recognized by mods and programs (e.g.: launchers, SAMP and other projects)
 * **CreateNewGamePath** - make a copy of the game folder (folder name + _Downgraded) to prevent accidental updates to the game (after MD5-scan).
-It is highly recommended to enable the Steam / Rockstar Games Launcher versions of the game!!!
+It is highly recommended to enable the Steam/Rockstar Games Launcher versions of the game!!!
-* **Forced** - force the app to continue running even if EXE file are already use from the game version 1.0 (MD5).
+* **Forced** - force the app to continue running even if EXE file are already use from the game version 1.0 (MD5), **only** for version 1.0.
 Downgrader will only work with the EXE file, the rest of the game files will just be checked, so they must be original.
+For non-1.0 versions, only the EXE file will be patched

 #### [JPD]

 * **SelectFolder** - using UI for select the folder with the game (path using **Copmonent=true**, overwritten to a new one)
 * **ConsoleTransparency** - use transparency for the console
 * **UseMsg** - use Windows message boxes to notify you when you select an action, as well as to show a positive result of the application's performance.
-This parameter can apply values instead of settings: **CreateBackups**, **SetReadOnly**, **CreateShortcut**, **ResetGame**, **RegisterGamePath**,  **CreateNewGamePath** and **RGLGarbage**
+This parameter can apply values instead of settings: **CreateBackups**, **CreateShortcut**, **ResetGame**, **RGLGarbage**, **RegisterGamePath**,  **CreateNewGamePath** and **Forced**
+* **UseProgressBar** - use the progress bar to indicate the progress of each of the downgrader stages.
+During operation, all logs of the current stage of work are ignored!!!
-* **Component** - this setting is **only** necessary if you decide to use *Jetpack Downgrader* in your projects (this setting will help you skip the UI and removes the waiting for input after the processes in the app are completed).
-This setting add the ability to specify, as a parameter for running the EXE application, the path to the folder with the game.
+* **Component** - this setting is **only** necessary if you decide to use *Jetpack Downgrader* in your projects (this setting will help you skip the UI (in console) and removes the waiting for input after the processes in the app are completed).
+This setting add the ability to specify, as a parameter for running the EXE application, the path to the folder with the game

  Example for CMD: